fresconews/guides/branches.md

 - Dev/Development (codebase, with developer tokens enabled, branched off master)
     - This codebase contains all of the environmental variables for testing purposes and is always used to put together new deployments/builds.
 This branch should be used for most active development and large scope features while keeping the master branch intact with what's running production.
 - Features
-    - Branched off of master, used for each block of new/changed code, as small as necessary
+    - Branched off of master, used for each block of new/changed code, as small as necessary.
+    - Naming convention: `master-new-feature`, `dev-second-feature`
+- Hotfixes / Bug fixes
+  - Branched off of a working copy
+  - Naming convention: `master-hotfix-signup`, `dev-hotfix-push-notifications`

 ## Features
 When you embark on a new feature it should always be branched off of a working copy of the app. **Don't** pile up your new code into one branch or working copy!
 If you do this, you'll end up having to make sure a **ton of new** code works perfectly before even being able to even push it to production - and nobody wants that.
 You want your features to be isolated so you can push them independently and amongst other additions from the rest of the team.